orhaimwerthaim/AOS-WebAPI/docs/version2/documentation_instructions.md

 ```

 ## GlobalVariableTypes
-The supported state variable types are the primitive CPP types (e.g., string, int, float).
+The supported state variable types are the primitive C++ types (e.g., string, int, float).
 The "GlobalVariableTypes" section enables users to define custom state variable types.
 More specifically, enums and complex data structures that aggregate multiple data items.</br>
 After a type is defined, the user may use it to define a state variable.</br>
 Example:</br>
 ```